-Associate Curator of Photography, High Museum of Art
+Curator of Photography, High Museum of Art, Atlanta

-He recently lead the expansion and installation of the High’s new photography galleries.
 Before joining the High, Harris was the Assistant Curator at the DePaul Art Museum in Chicago.
 He previously held curatorial positions in the Photography Department at the Art Institute of Chicago.
 Harris has also contributed essays to monographs by Matthew Brandt, Paul D’Amato, Amy Elkins, Jill Frank, and the Metabolic Studio.
-In addition to his curatorial work, Harris is a member of the Advisory Council of Atlanta Celebrates Photography.
 He earned a BFA in photography from Columbia College Chicago, and an MA in art history from the School of the Art Institute of Chicago.

-He is interested in seeing all kinds of fine art and documentary projects in any stage of development, but particularly likes to see projects that are still in progress.
+He is interested in seeing all kinds of fine art and documentary projects in any stage of development, but he’d particularly like to see projects that are still in progress.
+He is currently working on exhibitions about recent approaches to documentary photography and the history of photography in American South.
 He is less interested in fashion, commercial, and editorial work.